Dev49net/wp-first-letter-avatar/readme.txt

 == Frequently Asked Questions ==

+= Why custom avatars are not displayed? =

+Make sure you have selected *'WP First Letter Avatar'* as a *Default avatar* in *Settings > Discussion* page.

 = Can I change custom avatars? =

 Absolutely!
 Just create new directory in 'images' directory, call it, for example 'my_avatar_set' and change the avatar set in settings.
 Make sure to follow the directory and filename convention.